andrejobuljen/Hi-Fi_mocks/README.md

 `Hi-Fi mocks` are based on and require [nbodykit](https://github.com/bccp/nbodykit) package.
 To install `nbodykit` please follow these [instructions](https://nbodykit.readthedocs.io/en/latest/getting-started/install.html) (preferably using `conda`).
 Once installed, also install `matplotlib` package by running: `conda install matplotlib` within the `nbodykit` conda environment.

+After installing `nbodykit` package, download `Hi-Fi mocks` code.
+This can be done for example via terminal using: `git clone https://github.com/andrejobuljen/Hi-Fi_mocks.git`.
+Then enter the folder `Hi-fi_mocks': `cd Hi-fi_mocks` and follow the next steps.

 To generate HI mock in real space run the following:

 ``python Hi-Fi_mock_real_space.py``